 When you discipline a person who is not repenting, you will come to that extreme place where the person is to be put way from you.
 What do those words mean?
 Do they mean that the person should not be permitted to the Lord’s Table?
 Yes, he is, at least, affirming that.
 The Lord’s Supper is the greatest expression of our union with Christ and with each other.
 In fact, it’s probably what is meant by the metaphor he uses in verse 8: “Therefore let us keep the feast, not with old leaven.”
 He is saying, do not let us come to the table of the Lord with the old leaven or the leaven of evil, maliciousness, etc. Yes, it means that certainly.

 It also means that we put him out from the membership of the church by taking him off the rolls so that he does not contribute to the decision-making of the church or have the privilege of representing the church.
 It also means that he would not be given the appellation, “Christian,” or “brother.” (see Mt.
-15:18-20) Could it possibly mean as well that the person is not even allowed to sit with you in the meeting for worship?
+15:18-20) Could it possibly mean as well that the person is not even allowed to sit with you in the meeting of the church?
 I believe so.
-He may be allowed to attend some evangelistic meeting, where the gospel is being explained, but not in the worship of the church.
-You see, the early church of Corinth and other early churches, it appears, took communion every Lord’s Day.
-There would be communion and very often a meal together.
+He may be allowed to attend some evangelistic meeting, where the gospel is being explained, but not in the regular meetings of the church.
+You see, the early church of Corinth and other early churches, it appears, at a meal every Lord’s Day called “the Lord’s Supper.”
 We find this in chapter eleven.
-So this restriction of being removed from communion would certainly be applicable to their regular gathering.
+So this restriction of being removed would certainly be applicable to their regular gathering.

-What is the most common occasion for that fellowship if it’s not our gathering together under the preaching of the Word and prayer together, the sharing the “one anothers” and communion on the Lord’s day—what is fellowship if it is not at least that?
-When you are meeting for the express purpose of worshipping God and having fellowship with believers, you must not allow the man under discipline to enjoy that privilege.
+What is the most common occasion for that fellowship if it’s not our gathering together for the teaching, sharing of edifying gifts, praise, singing, prayer, “one anothers” and the meal on the Lord’s day?
+What is fellowship if it is not at least that?
+When you are meeting for the express purpose of such fellowship with believers, you must not allow the man under discipline to enjoy that privilege.
 I know that the Bible in chapter fourteen speaks of a nonbeliever wandering in to the church and being convicted by the preached word.
 But this is not the man who is expressly being forbidden this privilege.
-This language is awfully strong where it says, “taken away from among you” or “expel” or “put away from yourselves the evil person.”
-“Do not even associate with them.”
-“Do not even eat with them.”
+This language is unambiguous: “taken away from among you,” “expel,” “put away from yourselves the evil person,” “do not even associate with them,” and “do not even eat with them.”

 Failure to Purge Out Those Who are Wicked